 This study has been focused on the following activities: (1) representative soil sampling from the uppermost soil layer (< 0.05 m) of all land-cover type units (natural forest, cotton fields, jujube fields, cotton/jujube mixture, desert) of Milan oasis (Xinjiang, NW China), (2) laboratory incubation experiments (dynamic chamber system) to characterize the biogenic NO emission from these soil samples in form of net potential NO fluxes as function of soil moisture and soil temperature, (3) determination of the actual size, areal distribution, and land-cover type of Milan oasis’ field units from satellite remote sensing information, (4) field measurements of slant (SCD) and vertical (VCD) NO2 column densities (by MAX-DOAS) and additional quantities (soil moisture, soil temperature, ozone concentration, NO2 photolysis rate, meteorological parameters) during an extended field campaign of 4 weeks at Milan oasis, (5) using data from (2), (3) and (4): calculation of Milan oasis’ 2D distribution of actual, land-cover specific NO fluxes, (6) calculation of 3-D NO concentrations in Milan oasis’ atmospheric boundary layer originating from the dispersion of biogenic NO soil emissions determined by (5) with help of the Lagrangian dispersion model LASAT, (7) simulation of SCDs and VCDs by suitable vertical integration of calculated 3-D NO concentrations followed by suitable NONO2 conversion factors derived from in-situ measurements, (8) comparison of measured and simulated SCDs and VCDs.

-Results of the laboratory derived NO fluxes have shown that the extensively managed (fertilized and efficiently irrigated) cotton fields of Milan oasis release large amounts of soil biogenic NO; NO fluxes range between 1030 ng m-2 s-1 (in terms of mass of N), that is approx. 510 times more than from a typical central European wheat field).
+Results of the laboratory derived NO fluxes have shown that the extensively managed (fertilized and efficiently irrigated) cotton fields of Milan oasis release large amounts of soil biogenic NO; NO fluxes range between 1030 ng m-2 s-1 (in terms of mass of N), that is approx. 510 times more than from a typical central European wheat field (Yamulki et al. 1995; Stohl et al. 1996).

 Applying two MAX-DOAS instruments, simultaneous measurements have been performed at upwind and downwind sites of Milan oasis.
 Downwind site VCDs exceeded those from the upwind site by factors 5 – 9.
 Differences of VCD and SSC (“downwind” minus “upwind”) are a direct measure for the areal increase of ambient NO2 concentration caused by the oasis itself.
 The measured differences of VCDs and SCDs were compared with the simulated VCDs and SCDs and excellent agreement was found.